aerithnetzer/Citegeist/content/researchers/dieyun-song.md

 name: Dieyun Song
 openalex_id: A5000018975
 bio: Dieyun Song is the Research Data Management Librarian for the research team.
-  If she was a cat I think she would be a Birman cat.
 recent_works:
 - title: 'Digital Narratives of COVID-19: A Twitter Dataset for Text Analysis in Spanish'
   publication_date: '2021-01-01'